-Canadian Installations US Installations A= Clearance above grade, veranda, porch, deck, or balcony 12 inches (30 cm) 12 inches (30 cm) B= Clearance to window or door that may be opened 6 inches (15 cm) for appliances ≤ 10,000 BTUH (3 kw), 12 inches (30 cm) for appliances > 10,000 BTUH (3 kw) and ≤ 100,000 BTUH (30 kw), 36 inches (91 cm) for appliances > 100,000 BTUH (30 kw) 4 feet (1.2m) below or to the side of opening; 1 foot (0.3m) above opening.
-C= Clearance to permanently closed window D= Vertical clearance to ventilated soffit located above the terminal within a horizontal distance of 2 feet (61 cm) from the center line of the terminal E= Clearance to unventilated soffit F= Clearance to outside corner G= Clearance to inside corner H= Clearance to each side of center line extended above meter/regulator assembly 3 feet (91 cm) with a height 15 feet (4.5 m) above the meter/regulator assembly I= Clearance to service regulator vent outlet 3 feet (91 cm) J= Clearance to nonmechanical air supply inlet to building or the combustion air inlet to any other appliance 6 inches (15 cm) for appliances ≤ 10,000 BTUH (3 kw), 12 inches (30 cm) for appliances > 10,000 BTUH (3 kw) and ≤ 100,000 BTUH (30 kw), 36 inches (91 cm) for appliances > 100,000 BTUH (30 kw) 4 feet (1.2 m) below or to side of opening; 1 foot (300 m) above opening K= Clearance to a mechanical air supply inlet 6 feet (1.83m) 3 feet (91 cm) above if within 10 feet (3m) horizontally L= Clearance above a paved sidewalk or paved driveway located on public property 7 feet (2.13 m) 7 feet (2.13 m) M= Clearance under veranda, porch, deck, or balcony 12 inches (30 cm)
+Non-Dire ect Vent Termination Clearances Canadian Installations US Installations A= Clearance above grade, veranda, porch, deck, or balcony 12 inches (30 cm) 12 inches (30 cm) B= Clearance to window or door that may be opened 12 inches (30 cm) for appliances > 10,000 BTUH (3 kw) and ≤ 100,000 BTUH (30 kw), 36 inches (91 cm) for appliances > 100,000 BTUH (30 kw) 4 feet (1.2m) below or to the side of opening; 1 foot (0.3m) above opening C= Clearance to permanently closed window D= Vertical clearance to ventilated soffit located above the terminal within a horizontal distance of 2 feet (61 cm) from the center line of the terminal E= Clearance to unventilated soffit F= Clearance to outside corner G= Clearance to inside corner H= Clearance to each side of center line extended above meter/regulator assembly 3 feet (91 cm) with a height 15 feet (4.5 m) above the meter/regulator assembly I= Clearance to service regulator vent outlet 3 feet (91 cm) J= Clearance to nonmechanical air supply inlet to building or the combustion air inlet to any other appliance 12 inches (30 cm) for appliances > 10,000 BTUH (3 kw) and ≤ 100,000 BTUH (30 kw), 36 inches (91 cm) for appliances > 100,000 BTUH (30 kw) 4 feet (1.2 m) below or to side of opening; 1 foot (300 m) above opening K= Clearance to a mechanical air supply inlet 6 feet (1.83m) 3 feet (91 cm) above if within 10 feet (3m) horizontally L= Clearance above a paved sidewalk or paved driveway located on public property 7 feet (2.13 m) and not located above public walkways or other areas where condensate or vapor can cause a nuisance or hazard 7 feet (2.13 m) and not located above public walkways or other areas where condensate or vapor can cause a nuisance or hazard M= Clearance under veranda, porch, deck, or balcony 12 inches (30 cm) if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor 12 inches (30 cm) where the area beneath the veranda, porch, deck, or balcony is open on not less than two sides.
+The vent terminal is prohibited in this location where only one side is open

-- 1. In accordance with the current CSA B149.1 Natural Gas and Propane Installation Code.
-2. In accordance with the current ANSI Z223.1/NFPA 54 National Fuel Gas Code. - †.
-A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwelling and serves both - .
-Permitted only if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor.

-Clearance in accordance with local installation codes and the requirements of the gas supplier and the manufacturer's Installation Instructions.
+- 1. The Canadian venting installations must be in accordance with local codes or in the absence of local codes with the current CSA B149.1 Natural Gas and Propane Installation Code. - 2.
+The US venting installations must be in accordance with local codes or in the absence of local codes with the current ANSI Z223.1/NFPA 54 National Fuel Gas Code. - Clearance in accordance with local installation codes and the requirements of the gas supplier.